AnticOwl/anticowl.github.io/_Wip/2024-09-12-Batman-Arkham-Knight.md

 Here are some interesting console commands that can or could be used in game.

 Add heavy rain.
 Change the amount of falling rain.
 Around 150000-185000 is already enough.<br />
-Keep in mind that it also has an impact on the bloom when moving the camera<br />
+Keep in mind that it also has an impact on the bloom when moving the camera.<br />
+Execute tht command in the main menu or ingame followed by `|restartlevel`.<br />
 `set engine.RRainComponent ParticleCount 999999`<br />

 Switches on headlights of all abandoned cars.<br />